netgrif/petriflow/docs/tutorials/actions-basic.md

 #### Modelling of the process

-Modell process model as in the video below.
+Model the process model as in the video below.

 _Example of modelling the process :_
 <p align="center">